p-lleonart/website-from-scratch/src/modules/template-parser/README.md

                 text: "hello, world!",
                 messagesSent: messagesSent,
                 msgs: ["hi", "hi1", "hi2"],
-                isSentALotOfMsg: messagesSent > 3  // Nota: conditions aren't supported inside of the template, so put the condition into a variable and do a condition as '{{if condition}} ...'
+                isSentALotOfMsg: messagesSent > 3  // Nota: conditions aren't supported inside of the template, so put the condition into a variable and do a condition as '{{#if condition}} ...'
             })
         })
     }